abayomipopoola/abayomipopoola/content/blog/littles-law-scaling-web-servers/index.md

 ### Optimizing Latency with Functional Callbacks

 While we’ve managed to reduce _W_, _L_ remains limited by the OS’s thread-handling capacity.
-To increase _L_, we must move away from the thread-per-request model.
+To increase _L_, we must move away from the _thread-per-request_ model.

 Enter **Node.js**, a server-side JavaScript framework.
 Given JavaScript’s single-threaded nature, Node.js bypasses the OS thread scheduler.
 Instead of allocating a thread for each request, it uses asynchronous callbacks.
 When a request handler needs to wait (e.g., for a service call), it provides a callback to execute upon completion.
 This approach capitalizes on JavaScript’s lack of threading, avoiding the OS thread limitations.

 However, this method has its challenges.
-Any prolonged blocking of a handler function stalls the entire Node.js instance; and no other requests can be processed.This is often mitigated by running several Node instances on one machine and load-­balancing them, which also helps take advantage of all CPU cores.
+Any prolonged blocking of a handler function stalls the entire Node.js instance; and no other requests can be processed.
+This is often mitigated by running several Node instances on one machine and load-­balancing them, which also helps take advantage of all CPU cores.
 But it consumes more RAM and makes parallelizing certain computational tasks difficult.
 Moreover, the asynchronous, callback-based programming style can be intricate, leading to the infamous “callback hell.”
 Node.js tries to simplify this with “promises,” a more functional approach.

 A benefit of Node’s single-threaded nature is its simplicity.
 Even if callbacks from asynchronous calls like _Service A_ and _Service B_ can execute in any sequence, they run on the same thread, eliminating concurrency issues, like race condition, etc.